amin-IT/Firetik/README.md

 IMPLEMENTATION:

-After copy/pasting the code below, add the firehol drop rule (Dst.
-Address list) BELOW the accept rule for established, related, untracked connections (defcon).
+After copy/pasting the code below, add a drop rule for Dst.
+Address List firehol in forward chain BELOW the accept rule for established, related, untracked connections (defconf).
 OR you can check the connection-state=new on the firehol drop rule.
 It should look like this:

 /ip firewall filter